ManishaNatarajan/Advanced-Lane-Finding/writeup.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-Similar to the chessboard image, I applied the distortion correction on one of the test images - to the test image `./test_images/test3.jpg`:
+Similar to the chessboard image, I applied the distortion correction on one of the test images - `./test_images/test3.jpg`:

 ![Test image Undistorted][image1b]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding function iscontained in the third code cell of the IPython notebook located in `./Advanced Lane Finding.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding function iscontained in the **third code cell** of the IPython notebook located in `./Advanced Lane Finding.ipynb`).
 The threshold values for the different colors (white, and yellow lanes), and the gradient were chosen after several trials on the test images.
 Here's an example of my output for this step.

 ![Binary Thresholded Image][image2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform is contained in the fourth code cell of the IPython notebook located in `/Advanced Lane Finding.ipynb`.
+The code for my perspective transform is contained in the fourth code cell of the IPython notebook located in `./Advanced Lane Finding.ipynb`.
 The `perspective_transform()` function takes as inputs an image (`img`) and returns the warped image and the inverse transformation matrix which will be used later in the pipeline.
-The `perspective_transform()` function provides a birds-eye view of the road lanes. the source points (`src`) and destination (`dst`) points are hard coded as per the `./test_images/straight_lines1.jpg`.
+The `perspective_transform()` function provides a birds-eye view of the road lanes.
+The source points (`src`) and destination (`dst`) points are hard coded as per the `./test_images/straight_lines1.jpg` image.
 Since the camera remains unchanged, we can use the same matrix to transform all image frames.
 I chose the hardcoded source and destination points in the following manner:

 ```python
 img_width = img.shape[1]